What If Airlines Claim Extraordinary Circumstances

 It's expected that this decision will be soon followed by a judgment of the Court of Justice of the European Union.

 Until it happens, you must take into account that lightning strikes cases will be ruled on a case-by-case basis.
-But at least you have an idea how this evolves.
+But at least you have an idea of how this evolves.

 This issue was ruled by the Siewert case (C-394/14) confirming that mobile stairs are an indispensable part of air transport and hence inherent in the normal exercise of the airline's activity.
 Based on it, a collision of mobile boarding stairs with an aircraft isn't considered extraordinary circumstances.